ryanburgess/engineer-manager/README.md

  * [CTO Think - How important is a work-life or non-tech balance for a technology career?](https://www.ctothink.com/episodes/7-work-life-or-non-tech-balance-is-it-worth-the-hype) - This episode talks about the importance of work-life or non-tech balance for someone building a career in technology
  * [WorkLife with Adam Grant](https://itunes.apple.com/nz/podcast/how-to-love-criticism/id1346314086?i=1000404159792&mt=2) - A great podcast episode around how important it is to give critical feedback
  * [Randy Shoup on Creating High-Performance Cultures](https://www.infoq.com/podcasts/high-performance-cultures/) - A podcast episode on how to build high performance cultures
+ * [Manager's Table](https://managerstable.com/) - A podcast talking with engineering managers and the challenges they face

 ## Articles
  * [Radical Candor](http://firstround.com/review/radical-candor-the-surprising-secret-to-being-a-good-boss/)